MiahDrao97/zig-yaml/README.md

 community involved in helping out with this btw!
 Feel free to fork and submit patches, enhancements, and of course issues.

+Words from me (MiahDrao97):

+I wanted to stay on top of the newest Zig releases.
+I found this particular YAML parser the best because it allowed for loading a schema-less YAML file, which is a requirement for my use-case.
+When using the original, I quickly found that it needed to be updated to Zig 0.15, but that wasn't in the main branch yet.
+Also fixed a couple bugs I encountered in my personal usage of it, which resulted in deviating from the original API's.

 ## Basic installation